All Episodes

 Appreciate it.

-Uh MJ Florida, thank you for checking in.
+MJ Florida, thank you for checking in.

-Hey, well, semper five, Sean.
+Hey, well, Semper 5, Sean.

-And it's the three of you such great big men, But with such powerful, wonderful voices, but the softest and kindest hearts.
+And it's the three of you, such great big men, but with such powerful, wonderful voices, but the softest and kindest hearts.

-But for the left to become uh unhinged and you know, awful and terrible, it just shows what a great and wonderful person Rush was and what a huge difference he made because he was so funny and so humorous.
+And you say your staff noticed on media, social media, I don't have social media, but for the left to become unhinged and awful and terrible, it just shows what a great and wonderful person Rush was and what a huge difference he made because he was so funny and so humorous.

 It killed them.

-You don't take any crap, but one thing is when you were in when you speak about Rush and and even Mark, you're so humble, and people say, Sean Hannity, humble when it comes to admiring greatness and knowing that where you got, you know, you your start and how you just gave him compliments and stuff.
+When it comes to admiring greatness and knowing that where you got, you know, your start and how you just gave him compliments and stuff, that is so humble of you, Sean.

-MJ, I am h I am truly grateful.
+MJ, I am truly grateful.

-Um all of us in this industry owe him a debt of gratitude.
+All of us in this industry owe him a debt of gratitude.

 All of us.